codepo8/developer-advocacy-handbook/travel-and-conference-participation.md

 ---
-# next: travel-and-conference-participation
+next: deliver-a-talk
-# nexttitle: Travel and conference participation
+nexttitle: Deliver a talk
 title: Travel and conference participation -  The Developer Advocacy Handbook
 ---
 # Travel and conference participation